Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain

 or the biorthogonal condition of

+When (\ref{g_ortho}) or (\ref{g_biortho}) holds, the prototype pulses $g(t)$ and $\gamma(t)$ are said to be \emph{orthogonal or biorthogonal with respect to} the time resolution $\Delta T$ and the frequency resolution $\Delta F$.

-By considering the TF domain as a 2D phase space, the function set in (\ref{gtf}) forms a discrete grid ``sampling" the phase space\cite{haas_wpc_97,wavelet}, where the sampling resolution is the JTFR $\mathcal R=\mathcal T\mathcal F$.
-Then, the function set in (\ref{gtf}) is treated as a WH set, the density of which is given by the inverse of the JTFR as $\mathcal D=\mathcal R^{-1}$.
-From the WH frame theory, the existence of (bi)orthogonal WH sets depends on the sampling resolution $\mathcal R$, which can be summarized as \cite{cofdm,wavelet,ftfa,gaborana,wexler1990,haas_wpc_97,kozek98,tff,strohmer2003}: \begin{itemize} \item Critical sampling ($\mathcal R =1$) : Orthogonal WH sets exist.
+By considering the TF domain as a 2D phase space, the function set in (\ref{gtf}) forms a discrete grid ``sampling" the phase space\cite{haas_wpc_97,wavelet}, where the sampling resolution is the JTFR $\Delta R=\Delta T\Delta F$.
+Then, the function set in (\ref{gtf}) is treated as a WH set, the density of which is given by the inverse of the JTFR as $\mathcal D=\Delta R^{-1}$.
+From the WH frame theory, the existence of (bi)orthogonal WH sets depends on the sampling resolution $\Delta R$, which can be summarized as \cite{cofdm,wavelet,ftfa,gaborana,wexler1990,haas_wpc_97,kozek98,tff,strohmer2003}: \begin{itemize} \item Critical sampling ($\Delta R =1$) : Orthogonal WH sets exist.
 However, they have either infinite TD or FD energy spread according to the Balian-Low theory \cite{wavelet_book}.
-Therefore, they are not well-localized in the TF domain. \item Under-critical sampling ($\mathcal R >1$) : Well-localized orthogonal or biorthogonal WH sets exist, if $\mathcal R$ is sufficiently larger than $1$. \item Over-critical sampling ($\mathcal R <1$) : Neither orthogonal nor biorthogonal WH set exists. \end{itemize}
+Therefore, they are not well-localized in the TF domain. \item Under-critical sampling ($\Delta R >1$) : Orthogonal or biorthogonal WH sets exist, if $\Delta R$ is larger than $1$ to employ a TF guard region\cite{tff}. \item Over-critical sampling ($\Delta R <1$) : Neither orthogonal nor biorthogonal WH set exists. \end{itemize}

 Here, we define the bandwidth efficiency of the transmit signal $x(t)$ as